 The most important player on the field is the pitcher.
 The baseball is literally in his hand to start every play.
-Starting pitchers log the most innings and face the most batters.
+Starting pitchers log the most innings.
 They’re the most crucial members of a team.
 They’re the quarterbacks of baseball.

-Through 2017 there have been 113 World Series to determine the champions of baseball, dating back to the beginning of the American League vs. National League format which began in 1903.
+Through 2019 there have been 115 World Series to determine the champions of baseball, dating back to the beginning of the American League vs. National League format which began in 1903.
 In baseball we often focus on how many titles a franchise has won, but we rarely talk about how many rings an individual has won.
-That’s odd, because in other sports titles are important currency.
+That’s odd, because in other sports, titles are important currency.
 Fans know how many rings Lebron James has won, how many titles Tom Brady has, and so on.

 Which got me to thinking: if starting pitching is so important in baseball, which starting pitchers have won the most titles?

 To figure that out I counted every starter who was a regular in a rotation for a team that won the World Series.
 The pitcher had to be a significant part of the starting rotation, no partial seasons were included.
-I counted any pitcher who started 15 games or accumulated at least 100 innings pitched (as a starting pitcher) for their team.
+I counted any pitcher who started 15 games or accumulated at least 100 innings pitched (as a starting pitcher).

 Here’s the list of starting pitchers with the most World Series titles: